ROBERT | Australia

 “Like I said, this is the first thing I’ve done in jail that has made me think.
 I’ve done a few courses in here but they’ve been to get parole or I do because Sentence Management wants me to do them.
 I volunteered to participate and am so glad that I did.
 I’ve taken a lot from it and I think it can help other people in the future.

-Story and photo credit: Martin Howard, Sycamore Tree Project, Queensland, Australia
+Story and photo credit: Martin Howard, Sycamore Tree Project: Justice and Peace®: Justice and Peace, Queensland, Australia